 Jock itch, medically known as tinea cruris, is a fungal infection caused by any fungus from a group of fungi called dermatophytes (1) (2).
 Infections caused by these fungi are known as tinea infections (3).

 The fungus usually lives on skin, nails, and hair.
 Prolonged heat and moistness in an area can cause the fungus to multiply and cause jock itch infection.
-When the infection occurs on the groin, upper thighs, and buttocks, it is known as jock itch.
+When the infection occurs as an upper thigh, buttocks, and groin rash, it is known as jock itch.
 If feet are affected, it is called athlete’s foot, and if the infection occurs on the other parts of the body, it is referred to as ringworm.

 Why Is It Called Jock Itch And Who Is At Risk Of Getting It?